 - The Board in accordance with the Bylaws shall appoint the Landscape Committee of the Association (“Landscape Committee”).

-- The Board in accordance with the Bylaws may appoint other committees of the Association as deemed desirable.
+- The Board in accordance with the Bylaws may appoint other committees, both temporary or long-term, of the Association as deemed desirable.

 Section 2.
-Specific Authority – Specific authority shall be granted to the ACC, the Hearing Committee, Landscape Committee, the Standards Committee, and other duly formed committees by, among others, the following documents as appropriate:
+Specific Authority – Specific authority shall be granted to the ACC, the Standards Committee, the Hearing Committee, the Landscape Committee, , and other duly formed committees by, among others, the following documents as appropriate:

 - Section 720.305, Florida Statutes.

 - The Declarations.

 - The Articles of Incorporation of the Association.